 Once a student has been selected to participate in the REACH Program, Scholars sign a contract committing to:

 - A middle school REACH Scholar must maintain a Cumulative GPA of 2.5 or better as calculated by the School System;

-- A high school REACH Scholar must maintain a Secondary Cumulative GPA of 2.5 or better as calculated by GSFA/GSFC in the same manner as the high school grade point average for initial HOPE Scholarship eligibility (see how the HOPE GPA is calculated); and,
+- A high school REACH Scholar must maintain a HOPE-Calculated GPA of 2.5 or better (see how the HOPE GPA is calculated)

 - All REACH Scholars must maintain Satisfactory Academic Progress (SAP) and a minimum 2.0 GPA in their Eligible Postsecondary Institution.